 In the context of chatbots for the insurance industry, some viewed this tool as a threat to brokers.
 The reality is, chatbots are a great tool to complement the services of a brokerage; not replace them.
 At Broker Tool Belt we stay up to date with trending marketing technologies that can assist agents in taking their marketing strategy to the next level.
 This week we discuss the benefits, and use cases of insurance agency chatbots.

 Email marketing is commonly used by many industries to engage with leads and customers alike.
-That’s why this week on the Broker Tool Belt, we’re listing out the top 5 emerging insurance agency email marketing trends to look out for heading into 2018.
+That’s why this week on the Broker Tool Belt, we’re listing out the top 5 emerging insurance email marketing trends to look out for heading into years to come.

 The insurance agency industry is incredibly competitive.
 With the meteoritic rise of technology, new competitors have exploded into the market and provide a more satisfying process to consumers.
 Meanwhile, many insurance agencies have been slow to update their sales and marketing practices.
 This is why it’s essential to prioritize insurance agency retention marketing to compete in today’s landscape.